 These conversations also led me to reflect on my own ongoing journey towards ‘political enlightenment’.
-I would consider myself entirely politically ignorant until I was 21, until I found myself unexpectedly learning about social policy during my final year at university.
-I left university inspired to seek a career in public policy, but knew little about how UK politics worked and so I had no idea how to go about it (other than applying for the civil service faststream, which my lack of familiarity with reasoning tests thwarted).
+I would consider myself entirely politically ignorant until I was 21 and I found myself unexpectedly learning about social policy during my final year at university.
+I left university inspired to seek a career in public policy, but knew little about how UK politics worked and so I had no idea how to go about it.
 I eventually landed an administartive job in a policy and public affairs team - still knowing very little about politics i.e. how to get my voice heard, even though I knew significantly more about those societal issues I cared most about.

 This takes time and effort.
 Time and effort that until I worked in the political sphere I wouldn't have known how to approach, and to be honest made a priority.
 And this is how I came up with ‘I have a voice’ .
 I can share my experience with others who want to cut through the noise to find information that will help them to develop and use their voice whether that be by voting, campaigning, or even just speaking with their friends, families and communities about the issues they care about.

 By engaging with I have a voice you will gain the knowledge and skills to: